University of Washington Seattle Children's

 General Call Information

-• Weekday calls are generally taken from home after a usual workday (unless call is taken as night float).
-This includes all calls from Monday through Friday.
-Weekday calls last from 5pm-8am.
+• Weekday calls last from 5pm-8am and are taken from home.
 Usual duties include placing orders for new admissions, responding to overnight nursing calls, and occasionally answering after hours questions from community physicians.
+Fellows may elect to take weekday calls as "scattered call" or "night float call" (see below).

-• Each fellow should expect to have ~4 Saturday calls, ~4 Sunday calls, ~4 Friday calls, ~16 weekday (Mon - Thurs) calls and one holiday.
+• Each fellow should expect to have about 4 Saturday calls, 4 Sunday calls, 4 Friday calls, 16 weekday (Mon - Thurs) calls and one holiday.
+These numbers are likely to reduce with our planned fellowship expansion to 16 total fellows.

 Descriptions of types of call:

 • Night float: During night float, fellows are on call from 5 pm at night to 8 am the next day and then start the next call at 5 pm on that day.
-Fellows don’t need to go to their usual rotations during night float weeks.
+Fellows don’t need to go to their usual rotations during night float weeks and their only daily duty involves call from home at night.

 • Scattered single night calls: On a single night call, fellows work their normal day shift and are then on-call from 5 pm to 8 am the next day.
 They have the rest of the day off as their post call day.